CodeHostedHere/salary-tax-spend-backend/README.md

 ## General Description

-A short project to learn Spring boot and Junit.
+A short project to learn Spring boot.
 Gets developer salary at 3 experience levels, tax, expenses costs and creates a short budget to compare the savings you would have as a developer in different countries.